Get insider access

 2. Best Bright TV For The Outdoors

 It's also a great gaming TV, with HDMI 2.1 bandwidth on one port and low input lag.
-It doesn't support any variable refresh rate (VRR) technologies.
+However, it doesn't support any variable refresh rate (VRR) technologies.
 Unfortunately, it has only one HDMI 2.1 port, so you can't connect multiple recent consoles to the TV, but it's a great TV to hook up your Nintendo Switch to at your BBQ parties.
 Thanks to the built-in Tizen smart platform, you won't have to get an extra box to stream your favorite content, and the built-in speakers are decent enough to use without a soundbar.
-It's also a lot more expensive than the Sony X93L/X93CL, so the Sony is the better choice unless you plan on using this outdoors.
+It's also a lot more expensive than the better overall Sony BRAVIA 9 QLED, so the Sony is the better choice unless you plan on using it outdoors.

 See our review